-The 75th percentile salary represents the income level where 75% of earners fall below, making it a key indicator for comparing salaries within a specific field.
+The 75th percentile salary represents the income level where 75% of earners fall below, making it a key indicator for comparing salaries and understanding one’s percentile rank within a specific field.

 Positioning salary offerings at or above the 75th percentile is essential for companies aiming to attract and retain top talent in competitive job markets.